giacomo33/WeatherApp/README.md

 - Xamanimation

 #### Tests
-Using xUnit to mock out the service and test the indicidual components.
+Using xUnit to mock out the service and test the individual components.

 #### Prerequisites
 On both Android and IOS Simulators setup a Location for the app to automatically read Geo Coordinates.